🥇 Showcase Education

 Methodology

 Utilizing a Seq2seq framework with diverse LSTM and attention mechanisms, iAtexF excels in relevance.
 The iAtexF feedback generation process is in 3 stages.
 Stage one involves data preparation.
 Stage two, Recurrent Neural A network (RNN) sequence-to-sequence-based model is set up and trained on input Fm(X) and feedback Y. At stage three an unsupervised method of content summarization was used on the generated feedback from each category from subjective and objective assessment.
 RNN is the backbone of Seq2seq learning with other parameters like bidirectional RNN, attention mechanism and beam search.
-LSTM operate on sequences which implies that an increase in the layer gives more level of abstraction of the observation and timescale.
-Bidirectional Recurrent Neural Network was introduced for a better performance and generate coherent feedback by ensuring the model can identify the semantic structure between the source text and target text.
+When it's come to language model RNN has been proven to be largely effective based on its ability to model variable-length sequences.
+In this research Long-short-term memory (LSTM) is used, stack LSTM (SRNN) was first used then Bidirectional (BiRNN) with single LSTM.
+The attention mechanism was then introduced to both.

 Technologies Used

-LSTM Bidirectional RNN Attention Mechanism Seq2seq GloVe ADAM optimizer Beam Search Heuristic Feedback Synthesis
+LSTM Bidirectional RNN Attention Mechanism Seq2seq GloVe embedding Beam Search ADAM optimizer

 Dataset

 This study, approved by the relevant authority of a university, utilized a dataset from the Physiotherapy department of School of health and life Sciences, including both undergraduate and postgraduate students.
 Initial data comprised 1,100 anonymized student records, deemed insufficient for robust analysis.
 Consequently, senior therapists from various institutions contributed additional feedback based on the same template, enlarging the dataset to 32,616 entries.
 Combined with 12 ChatGPT-generated responses from OpenAI, the total dataset reached 32,628 entries across five categories: Keywords, Improvement, Read-more, and Feedback.
-Further analysis of the initial 1,100 records resulted in a condensed 5-category dataset with summary feedback.
+The average feedback word length from senior physiotherapists and ChatGPT feedback are 119 and 104 words respectively while the average tokens are 135 and 122.

 Methodology Diagram